quilime/cfg/Vim-Cheatsheet.md

 ## Visual Mode

+  When in Visual mode, use movement keys to select blocks of text.

   - `v` - Enter `v`isual mode
   - `d` - `d`elete.
 Like "ctrl-x - cut", puts text in clipboard
   - `y` - `y`ank.
 Like "ctrl-c - copy", puts text in clipbaord